 FingerprintDive into the research topics of 'Molecular basis for estrogen receptor alpha deficiency in BRCA1-linked breast cancer'.
 Together they form a unique fingerprint.

 Development and Commercialization of a Technology Platform to Enable Biomarker Discovery and Validation

-Richard Kennedy (Participant), Paul Harkin (Participant), Patrick Johnston (Participant), Alison Hosey (Participant), Julia Miskelly (Participant), Margaret Murray (Participant), Jennifer Quinn (Participant), Colin James (Participant), Jude Mulligan (Participant), Peter Daly (Participant), Paul Mullan (Participant), Julie Mussen (Participant), Ultan McDermott (Participant), Richard Wilson (Participant) & Daniel Longley (Participant)
+Richard Kennedy (Participant), Denis Harkin (Participant), Patrick Johnston (Participant), Alison Hosey (Participant), Julia Miskelly (Participant), Margaret Murray (Participant), Jennifer Quinn (Participant), Colin James (Participant), Jude Mulligan (Participant), Peter Daly (Participant), Paul Mullan (Participant), Julie Mussen (Participant), Ultan McDermott (Participant), Richard Wilson (Participant) & Daniel Longley (Participant)

 Impact: Health Impact, Quality of Life Impact